 Comically Missing the Point: Both the aforementioned scene with people missing the message of individuality, and the scene where the centurion corrects Brian's Latin, ignoring the fact that the phrase itself is treason.

 Enforced Method Acting: When the guards hold their laughter before Pilate, in the scene where Brian is brought before him.
-Michael Palin was deliberately teasing them into trying to fight the urge to laugh (you can see their flat-out despair when trying not to laugh).
+The extras had been told not to laugh or they would be fired so Michael Palin was deliberately teasing them into trying to fight the urge to laugh (you can see their flat-out despair when trying not to).

 Exact Words: How Brian's followers interpret his instructions.

-Failure Is the Only Option: After Brian is crucified, just about everyone arrives to have a final word with him, never bothering to try and save him.
+Failure Is the Only Option: After Brian is crucified, just about everyone arrives to have a final word with him, never bothering to try saving him.

 Fanservice: The film features a naked Graham Chapman as well as a naked Sue Jones-Davies (Judith).
 Amusingly, although Judith is seen for a second or two in front view, there is no risk whatsoever of the viewer actually catching a glimpse of her private parts, as she is blessed with pubic hair of heroic proportions.